haavard/tox-weechat/README.md

 Usage
 -----
-In WeeChat, load the plugin: `/plugin load tox` (`/plugin load tox.dylib` on OSX).
+In WeeChat, load the plugin: `/plugin load tox`.
 You should get a new buffer called tox.
 This is the core Tox buffer, where output from commands will print.

  - To change your name, `/name <new name>`.
  - Get your Tox address with `/myaddress`.